MosGeo/Ara/README.md

 ## How to compile
 The code is written in Unity3D.

+## Where is the project now
+For the time being, I am focused on finishing off my PhD.
+I will get back to it in a couple of months.

 ## License
 The project is licensed under the GPL license.